ospalh/3d-printing/eurostack/description.md

 With the lid, you can put a bit Tesa or other stick tape around it without problem.

-The differet `STL` files are done with different amounts of clearance, in millimtres.
+The differet `STL` files are done with different amounts of clearance.

 # print